VAQ-130: VAQ-130

-In October 2023, VAQ-130 began a combat deployment within Air Wing Three onboard the USS Eisenhower.
+In October 2023, VAQ-130 began a combat deployment within Air Wing Three onboard USS Eisenhower.
 The deployment focused heavily within the CENTCOM AOR.
 For the majority of the deployment, VAQ-130 operated off the deck of the Eisenhower while in the Red Sea, with some operations conducted from US land bases in theater.
 Extensive combat operations were conducted by VAQ-130 against Houthi-Iranian military units in Yemen.

-During the deployment, the Zappers destroyed a Houthi-Iranian Mi-24/35 Hind helicopter on the ground, while conducting strikes in Yemen.
-VAQ-130 was heavily involved in defensive and offensive operations against Houthi-Iranian attacks against International Shipping Lanes and Israel.
+During the deployment, the "Zappers" destroyed a Houthi-Iranian Mi-24/35 Hind helicopter on the ground, while conducting strikes in Yemen.
+VAQ-130 was heavily involved in defensive and offensive operations against Houthi-Iranian attacks against international shipping lanes and Israel.

-On October 15, 2024, an EA-18G Growler assigned to VAQ-130 “Zappers” crashed near Mt.
+On October 15, 2024, an EA-18G Growler assigned to VAQ-130 "Zappers" crashed near Mt.
 Rainer in Washington.
-The wreckage was found the following day, and the remains of the crew were found 5 days later.
+The wreckage was found the following day, and the remains of the crew were found five days later.
 The aircraft crew members were identified as Lieutenant Serena Wileman, USN Naval Aviator and Lieutenant Commander Lyndsay Evans, USN Naval Flight Officer.
 They were both 31 years of age.
 The cause of the crash is under investigation.

+VAQ-130 participated in the action resulting in the 2026 Capture of Nicolás Maduro, where it may have suppressed Venezuelan S-300 anti-aircraft missile systems, according to the Wall Street Journal.